nical/misc/tiling/notes.md

 - Other pathologic cases could lead to having a very large amount of paths in a single tile, at which point the edges represent a lot more data than the pixels of the tile.
     - To prevent this family of issues the tiler can fall back to rasterizing the mask on the CPU and upload it.

+# GPU performance

+Rasterizing the masks is very much ALU bound, while compositing is spends a faire amount of time waiting for texture fetches.
+This suggest that we would get speedups from rasterizing masks directly in the main alpha passes since the could overlap with fetching the patterns pre-rendered texture data, or at least remove the time spent fetching the mask.
+The downside is adding more shader combinations and potentially breaking batches, especially if we want to support multiple mask types within a single path (multiple specialized mask shaders withed number of edges).

+Right now always rasterizing masks in an atlas has the benefit of having any number of ways to generate the masks with little impact to the number of draw calls.

+A solution could be to have much more complex alpha tile shaders that can rasterize the mask in the must common ways and default to reading the mask atlas.
+This should perform well on modern GPUs but it's not clear that older ones would handle that well.